Code-Institute-Submissions/msnirmal-Portfolio1/README.md

 ## Credits

-I taken ideas from my peers and their design.
+I have taken ideas from my peers and their design during the intial phase of planning the structure.
 Apart from that i have followed the love running walk through project

 ## Acknowledgements